compbiocore/cbc-workshop-tools/docs/jupyter_tutorial.md

 **Installing Jupyter**

-The best way to install Jupyter is using the `conda package manager <https://compbiocore.github.io/cbc-workshop-tools/html/conda_tutorial.html>`_.
+The best way to install Jupyter is using the [conda package manager](https://compbiocore.github.io/cbc-workshop-tools/html/conda_tutorial.html>).
 The rest of this guide will assume that you have a functioning installation of conda on the system you're using to install Jupyter.

 Actually installing Jupyter is very simple - simply open a terminal and type::